danmowehhuk/Eventuino/README.md

 ### Debounce, Long Hold and Repeat delays

 Eventuino has default delays for debouncing (75ms), long holds (1s) and repeats (200ms), but these can be changed.
 Note, however, that these changes apply to all the event sources.
-The `DigitalPinSource` class provides the following static methods:
+The `DigitalPinSource` class is the base class for all digital event sources, and provides the following static methods:
 - `DigitalPinSource::setDebounceDelayMs(uint8_t)`
 - `DigitalPinSource::setLongHoldDelayMs(uint16_t)`
 - `DigitalPinSource::setRepeatMs(uint8_t)`